jporeilly/Ansible/Labs/01 Install & Configuration/03 Ansible Config/ansible.md

 ```
 save..
 Note: the inventory file be called anything..  its referenced in the ansible.cfg
-you can 'group' the nodes to you're required configuration.
+you can 'group' the Nodes to you're required configuration.

 edit the ansible_projects/demo/ansible.cfg:
 ```